Opiates

 As mentioned earlier, all types of opiates create a pleasurable, sleepy condition wherein users forget about everything and often fall asleep.
 In addition, owing to their analgesic attribute, the opiates also help to lessen all painful sensations.

-In fact, the sensations are all the more strong when people use the injectable form of opiates, as it causes a rush within.
 It has been found that people who are experiencing the effects of opiates often say that they are no longer troubled regarding their problems; in effect, they are in a very unique and safe condition wherein they are unconscious of all their problems and miseries.

 Therefore, the attraction for using opiates is very much comprehensible.
 However, the users seldom realize in the beginning that using opiates also lead to miseries as well as withdrawal symptoms.